-How To Register For The ACT
+How to Register for the ACT

-Here’s what you’ll need to register
+What you need to register

 - Set aside 40 minutes of your time

 - A computer or laptop with internet connection (phones and tablets aren’t recommended)